Contractor accounting: limited company contracting and when to call your accountant

 • A limited company can be more tax efficient than some trading vehicles, and is certainly more flexible when it comes to pensions and capital purchases, like computers and professional equipment.

-Starting a limited company for contracting does require investing some time and money, as does administering the company on an ongoing basis, but with the right support it is not onerous.
+Starting a limited company for contracting does require investing some time and money, as does administering the company on an ongoing basis and doing correct accounting as a contractor, but with the right support it is not onerous.

 Starting a contracting limited company does require investing some time and money, as does administering the company on an ongoing basis, but with the right support it is not onerous.